PhyPiDAQ/PhyPiDAQ/docs/Documentation_en.md

 **Get PhyPiDAQ code and dependencies**

+Attention, the installation procedure described here requires the legacy version (Debian 11, bullseye) to be installed on your Raspberry Pi!

 After setting up your Raspberry pi with the most recent version of the Debian Release *stretch*, enter the following commands in the console window:

 ```bash